 The Best Economic Indicator for Small Business Owners

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »These are boggling times for those who review study data about the economy, and about how small business owners feel about the economy.
+Opinions expressed by Entrepreneur contributors are their own.These are boggling times for those who review study data about the economy, and about how small business owners feel about the economy.
 It seems as if a new study comes out daily, and that many of these studies contradict each other.

 However, I've hit on one economic indicator that is likely going to be the most reliable guage of your particular business's prospects, as we slump slowly toward the end of 2010.
 Before we get to that, let's examine the recent data.